-A signature can be given to a student for a procedure if the student performs a procedure on a patient, with technologist present, asking minimal questions.
+A signature can be given to a student when performing a procedure on a patient, with a technologist present, asking minimal questions.
 Performing a procedure requires the student to:

 - 1. Review clinical history and screening

 - 2. Set-up the procedure room

 - 3. Position the patient

 - 4. Select appropriate protocols and parameters

 - 5. Evaluate image display

 - 6. Archive and transmit images

 - 7. Give post procedure instructions

-- 8. Evaluate the subsequent images for completeness, optimal demonstration of the anatomy in question and the image quality.
+- 8. Evaluate the subsequent images for completeness and optimal demonstration of the anatomy in question and the image quality.